nerves-hub/nerves_hub_ca/README.md

 The NervesHubCA test suite will create a certificate authority and generate a trusted CA API certificate before running any of the tests.
-Dependents can bring up a clean CA by invoking `NervesHubCA.InitHelper.start()` in the mix aliases.
+Dependents can bring up a clean CA by altering the mix aliases.

 ```elixir
 # mix.exs